|Series: Los Nefilim #4||Rating: 4.75/5|

 This book has a lot of classical music references I’m not familiar with.
 But I definitely wanted a song with violin in it (I have something for violins and wish there was more rock music out there with this instrument) and for that reason, my first instinct was to look at some Lindsey Stirling pieces.
 Oh man, had I have a hard time choosing between her cover of Radioactive by Imagine Dragons with Pentatonix (wish they did Demons though) and Hold My Heart she played with ZZ Ward.
 Eventually I went with the latter, because it goes so well with Diago and Miquel’s relationship.

 I’d rather not tell more about the plot, let’s just say, there is a twisty road ahead of our dear Diago.
-What I’d like to talk about however, is my appreciation for Frohock who chose a really interesting era to set her novel in.
+What I’d like to talk about, however, is my appreciation for Frohock who chose a really interesting era to set her novel in.
 Exploring brand new imaginary worlds is always fun, but as someone who loves history (did I mention recently, that I have a degree in History?)
-I always enjoy reading books set in our world, amidst of real events which play an integral part in the world building and occasionally in the plot.
-In Where Oblivion Lives we have the Sanjurjo trial mentioned several times (here is a wikipedia page about José Sanjurjo who was one of the leaders who started which later was known as the Spanish Civil War in 1936) as well as the Brownshirts or as they also known officially, the SA, a paramilitary organisation in the Nazi Germany.
+I always enjoy reading books set in our world, amidst of real events which play an integral part in the world-building and occasionally in the plot.
+In Where Oblivion Lives we have the Sanjurjo trial mentioned several times (here is a Wikipedia page about José Sanjurjo who was one of the leaders who started which later was known as the Spanish Civil War in 1936) as well as the Brownshirts or as they are also known officially, the SA, a paramilitary organization in Nazi Germany.
 Hitler himself is also mentioned, though his political role was not as prominent yet.
 I absolutely enjoyed these hints and side comments, “watching” as history happens in the background while the focus still remained on Diago and his quest.
-Those seemingly unimpotant nuances added a lot to my enjoyment.
-And, as it was indicated, mortal events influenced those within the Nefilim, so knowing what came in the years after 1932, I can only imagine how much hardship are coming Diago’, Miquel’s, Guillermo’s and the others’ way in later books.
+Those seemingly unimportant nuances added a lot to my enjoyment.
+And, as it was indicated, mortal events influenced those within the Nefilim, so knowing what came in the years after 1932, I can only imagine how much hardship is coming Diago’, Miquel’s, Guillermo’s and the others’ way in later books.

 If you are looking for an intriguing historical fiction with LGBTQ characters and music in the spotlight, look no further.
 I’m pretty sure the Los Nefilim series will be up your alley.